manfredzab/endpoints-codelab-android/README.md

 }
 ```

-In `MyEndpoint.java`, change the name of the endpoint from `"myApi"` to `"TaskApi"`.
+In `MyEndpoint.java`, change the name of the Endpoint from `"myApi"` to `"TaskApi"`.
 Notice how a tooltip indicates that this is not a recommended name (names should not be capitalized).
 Consequently, change it to `"taskApi"` :

 ![image alt text](images/image_19.png)